 Therefore, ALT blood levels are a marker of liver health: low levels typically indicate a healthy liver, while high levels suggest liver damage .

-Remember, if your blood tests reveal you have elevated ALT levels, speak with your doctor about what the results might mean.
+However, a result that’s higher than normal, doesn’t necessarily mean that you have a health condition that needs treatment.
+If your blood tests reveal you have elevated ALT levels, speak with your doctor about what the results might mean.
 Your doctor might recommend further testing to determine what the underlying cause of the elevated ALT is.